The zero stability for the one-row colored $\mathfrak{sl}_3$ Jones polynomial: The minimum degree of clasped -webs

-We use the linear skein theory for $A_{2}$ to give a proof of existence of the tail of the one-row colored $\mathfrak{sl}_3$ Jones polynomial.
-It is based on the argument developed in Armond~\cite{Armond13}.
-In this section, we give a lower bound of degree of clasped $A_{2}$ web with no crossings in the disk.
+We will prove the existence of the $\mathfrak{sl}_3$-tail of the one-row colored $\mathfrak{sl}_3$-Jones polynomial by developing $\mathfrak{sl}_3$ analog of Armond's argument using the Kauffman bracket in \cite{Armond13}.
+In the present section, we will discuss a lower bound of the minimum degree of a clasped $\mathfrak{sl}_3$-web with no crossings in a disk.